Blunderchips/Dwarf2D/README.md

 1. Download and Install the latest version of NetBeans: https://netbeans.org/downloads/
 2. Make absolutely sure that you have the latest version of LWJGL; OpenGL; and OpenAL
-3. Unzip the Dwarf2D folder to your desktop with a program such as 7zip or WinRAR
+3. Unzip the Dwarf2D folder to your desktop using 7zip (http://www.7-zip.org/download.html) or WinRAR (http://www.rarlab.com/download.htm)